-Outlook.com Email Forensics — How To
+Outlook.com Email Forensics — How To Analyze Emails

 Outlook.com Email Forensic Analysis

 The tasks and procedures involved in detecting clues are complex as well as lengthier.
 There are a number of ways by which you can recover deleted emails.
-You can create a local copy of your Outlook.com account data using a commercial backup or conversion tools.
+You can create a local copy of your Outlook.com account data using commercial backup or conversion tools.
 The benefit of using an external application is that you can customize your data download.
 You can do this either by filtering a particular amount of data for analysis or creating its backup in a file format highly preferred in forensic analysis.

-Among many other forensics email analysis tools, Outlook.com Backup helps investigators with the advanced investigation and analysis techniques for doing email artifacts analysis for Outlook.com emails.
+Among many other forensics email analysis tools, Outlook.com Backup helps investigators with the advanced investigation and analysis techniques for doing email artefacts analysis for Outlook.com emails.
 The tool renders a technique to backup data into multiple file formats such as PST, MSG, MBOX as well as EML.
 Thus, offering the opportunity of studying email in the most forensically preferred file format i.e., MSG.

 Outlook.com Backup Tool